Simin Behbahani: Career

 Simin Behbahani started writing poetry at twelve and published her first poem at the age of fourteen.
 She used the "Char Pareh" style of Nima Yooshij and subsequently turned to ghazal.
 Behbahani contributed to a historic development by adding theatrical subjects and daily events and conversations to poetry using the ghazal style of poetry.
 She has expanded the range of the traditional Persian verse forms and has produced some of the most significant works of the Persian literature in the 20th century.

 She was President of the Iranian Writers' Association and was nominated for the Nobel Prize in Literature in 1999 and 2002.
 In 2013, she was awarded the Janus Pannonius Grand Prize for Poetry.

 In early March 2010, she could not leave the country due to official prohibitions.
 As she was about to board a plane to Paris, police detained her and interrogated her "all night long".
 She was released but without her passport.
-Her English translator (Farzaneh Milani) expressed surprise at the arrest as detention as Behbahani was then 82 and nearly blind, "we all thought that she was untouchable."
+Her English translator, Farzaneh Milani, expressed surprise at the arrest as detention as Behbahani was then 82 and nearly blind, "we all thought that she was untouchable."

+Social activities

+In 1988, during the mass execution of Iranian political and ideological prisoners, Simin Behbahani composed a poem titled "O Mothers".

+During a protest gathering of the Iranian women's movement in Daneshjoo Park, Simin Behbahani was attacked by police officers.
+She filed a complaint with the Judiciary of the Islamic Republic of Iran against the officer who had assaulted her, but according to her lawyer, Nasrin Sotoudeh, "the case was closed in the end."

+On 1 September 2008, Behbahani, along with a group of women's rights activists, appeared at the Islamic Consultative Assembly (Parliament of Iran) to protest the proposed Family Protection Bill.
+Addressing a member of parliament, she said: "Sir, I did not vote for you, because I do not even recognize your parliament, but I came here to tell you not to betray the people who voted for you.
+Do not allow a bill to pass that is against the women of Iran."

+On 8 March 2010, when Behbahani was about to travel to Paris for medical treatment and to deliver a speech on International Women's Day, she was stopped by security agents.
+Her passport was confiscated at the airport, and she was informed that she was “banned from leaving the country.”

+Behbahani’s English translator, Farzaneh Milani, expressed astonishment at her arrest and several hours of interrogation at the age of 82, when she was almost completely blind.

+Until her death, Simin Behbahani served as the honorary chair of the board of trustees of the Sedigheh Dowlatabadi Library.